EESSI/docs/docs/getting_access/eessi_Apple_container_tool.md

-# Using EESSI with Apple container on macOS 26
+# Using EESSI with Apple Silicon on macOS 26

 > **Requirements**
 >